 Brands Using Recycled Fibers

 Many brands across the fashion industry are already incorporating recycled materials in their products.
-Adidas and Nike are amongst the tops brands that are using recycled plastic in their sneakers and footwear and you can read more about it in this post on the 8 Best Sneakers made of Recycled Plastic.
+Adidas and Nike are amongst the tops brands that are using recycled plastic in their sneakers and footwear.
+You can read more about it in this post on the 8 Best Sneakers made of Recycled Plastic.

 What are High street and fast fashion brands doing to reduce their carbon footprint?
 H&M is one of the fast fashion brands that are trying to slow down.